mashby2022/Covid-19-Makov-chain-analysis/README.md

-# Covid-19-Makov-chain-analysis
-# Portfolio: COVID-19 Data Analysis Project
+# COVID-19 Data Analysis Project

 ## Project Overview
 In this portfolio project, I showcase my expertise in statistics and data analysis, particularly focusing on COVID-19 data.
 The project's primary objective was to analyze the waves of COVID-19 cases, measuring their intensity and duration.